joannacss/joannacss/README.md

 # Joanna Cecilia da Silva Santos

 - 🎓  **Ph.D. candidate** at Rochester Institute of Technology-RIT. *(Expected to graduate in Spring 2021)*
+	- I'll join the Computer Science and Engineering (CSE) department at University of Notre Dame as an Assistant Professor on Fall 2021.
 - 💻  Research areas: `Software Security`, `Program Analysis`, `Software Architecture`, `Source Code Analysis`, `Empirical Software Engineering`, `Data Mining`
 - ℹ️  More details on my personal website: https://joannacss.github.io/